andrerfcsantos/kody/README.md

 # Set the workshops directory (should contain all Epic React workshops in subdirectories)
 kody config workshops.dir ~/epic-react-workshops

-# Set the output directory for saving exercise solutions
+# Set the output directory for saving exercise solutions (or skip this to have them saved in a default location)
 kody config save.output.directory ~/epic-react-solutions
 ```